Kong/docs.konghq.com/app/_src/gateway/reference/wasm.md

 the specification.

-Currently, this functionality does not work with Kong, though there are plans on implementing it in a future release for increase compatibility with other Proxy-Wasm implementations.
+Currently, this functionality does not work with Kong, though there are plans on implementing it in a future release for increased compatibility with other Proxy-Wasm implementations.

 ## Further Reading